NickVerhaege/airtable-oauth-python-example/README.md

 # Airtable OAuth Example
-This is an example Flask app demonstrating how to use OAuth 2.0 to authenticate with Airtable and access a user's data.
+This is an example Flask app demonstrating how to use OAuth 2.0 to authenticate with Airtable ([OAuth reference guide](https://airtable.com/developers/web/api/oauth-reference)) and access a user's data.
 This app uses the Authorization Code Grant flow to authenticate the user and request an access token.

 ## Prerequisites
 * Airtable account and API key
-* Airtable OAuth integration created in the Airtable Management page
+* Airtable OAuth integration created in the [Airtable Management page](https://airtable.com/create/oauth)
 * Python 3.6+

 ## Setup